Energy Spectra of Compressed Quantum States

-However, this analysis is for two-level Hamiltonians only.
-It would be interesting for future work to discover more sophisticated Hamiltonians with $M_i$ and $E_i$ profiles that could lead to super-polynomial quantum advantage.
+In \cref{app:two_level}, we apply the above reasoning and \cref{prop:energy_min} to two-level Hamiltonians.
+Such Hamiltonians are analytically tractable and we show that they cannot admit super-polynomial quantum advantage if $m$ can be taken as the stable rank of $\ket{\psi}$.

-\section{Conclusion}
+\paragraph{Conclusion.}

-This work gives a mathematical characterization of the energy spectra of compressed quantum states.
-It explains the main empirical finding of Ref.~\cite{unusual_white_2025} that the energy spectra of MPSs do not decay exponentially.
-It also reduces the question of quantum advantage for ground state energy estimation, via compressed quantum states, to the entanglement and energy profile of eigenstates of the Hamiltonian.
+This work gives an analytical framework for predicting the energy spectra of compressed quantum states.
+The framework explains why such spectra have large support under physically-motivated assumptions.
+It also explains the main empirical finding of Ref.~\cite{unusual_white_2025} that the spectra of MPSs do not decay exponentially.
+Further study of energy spectra is well motivated as they enable a principled method for assessing quantum advantage.